All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 He's not done this before.

-He sort of telegraphed ahead to what he's looked up and found, and I think it's is sending a signal across the board if someone has not been cooperating or someone has something that they want to, you know, come forward with now, now's your time because I and if you notice how he worded in his documents, he said, we expect to prove.
+And I think it's sending a signal across the board that if someone has not been cooperating or someone has something that they want to come forward with now, now's your time.

-And Durham, I don't think would use those words unless he had the receipt, so to speak, on this.
+And Durham, I don't think, would use those words unless he had the receipt, so to speak, on this.

-So it's gonna be interesting.
+So it's going to be interesting.

-I think he's sending a message to those out there saying this is nowhere close to over, but he also knows he's dealing with a syndicate, so to speak, of the Clinton machine that is deeper than anything we've ever seen in modern political history.
+But he also knows he's dealing with a syndicate, so to speak, of the Clinton machine that is deeper than anything we've ever seen in modern political history.

-But the bottom line is is that they used a dossier that was not only full of lies, Hillary Clinton paid for it, but it's unverifiable because it's filled with lies.
+But the bottom line is that they used a dossier that was not only full of lies, Hillary Clinton paid for it, but it's unverifiable because it's filled with lies.

 How come the people that signed off, very high-ranking people, for example, of the four FISA applications, James Comey signed off on three of them.